akansha10cs/akansha_portfolio/README.md

 # akansha_portfolio
-A simple portfolio designed using HTML &amp; CSS.
+A simple portfolio designed using HTML & CSS.
+Task 2